vazco/meteor-universe-e2e/README.md

 You need to stop it as you would normally stop Meteor in development mode.

 If you want your tests running at the same time you work on your app, you can start them on different port (e.g. using `--port 4000` flag).
+Or work on the same instance, if dropping database data after you stop the test runner (not between Meteor restarts) is ok for you.

 #### Running tests in Continuous Integration mode

 This package is developed to use with CI servers in mind.

 In this scenario you probably want to run the tests once and exit with code depending on tests results.
 This could be achieved with:

 ```